Aiub98/Aiub98/README.md

 ### About me:

 Hello!
 I'm a software engineer that enjoys the full-stack with a focus on front end development.
 Although I'm relatively new to the field, I'm passionate about creating engaging and user-friendly interfaces using modern technologies.
-I'm also eager to expand my skill set to include back end technologies like Ruby on Rails, and SQL, and to collaborate with others to build full stack applications.
+I'm also eager to expand my skill set to include back end technologies like Ruby on Rails and SQL, and to collaborate with others to build applications.
 When I'm not coding, you can find me learning new programming languages or experimenting with open source projects.

 ### My Github stats